dmh2000/rdrand/README.md

 WARNING: I am not a crypto expert.
 I just implemented the functions.
 For more info on RDRAND and the hardware random number generator, google 'intel RDRAND'.

+Consider using the built-in node Crypto package for random number generation in real apps unless you really know what you are doing.

 platforms tested
 ----------------
 * Ubuntu Linux 13.x, x64 : npm install works and executes properly